dotlang/language/doc/RFE.md

 `func process(s: Shape, len: int)`
 `process(myCircle, 10)`?

+Y - Shall we remove opIndex and opCat and add exceptions instead? general solution: let user define functions with custom name e.g. `~` to make this decision I have to answer: 'what is the primary purpose of the language?' simplicity? being powerful? being fast?
+This does not affect speed of execution.
+Makes the language a bit far from simple.
+Does not affect power but makes the language more expressive.
+But it adds a bit of confusion: How am I supposed to access?
+Shall I call using function or use the operator? which one is faster? ...
+There should only be one way to do it. opCat `~` - string concatenation is also handled by compiler by using `+` for strings. opIndex `x[y]` - these are handled by the compiler, user can write a function is he wants to. this is more consistent with the fact that functions cannot change their input.
+It does not mean to have `opIndexSetter`!

+N - static type is what compiler uses to do type checks but at runtime we only have dynamic type.
+We dont care about static type at runtime.

+N - See how golang resolves function pointer assignment when there are more than one function with the same name but different arguments.
+In Go there must be full exact match.

+N - In Go you must always specify name of the argument.
+If it's not relevant you can use `_`.
+But you can also include type name only.

+Y - If we can use `+` to merge two strings, can it be used to merge any two arrays? it should be.

 ? - for method dispatch, we can consider any type like a range. anything will be -inf,+inf shape will be: -100,100